 (R.C.
-1332.21(L) and (M) and 1332.24)
+1332.21(L) and (M) and 1332.24(A))

-The bill specifies that a VSA confers on a person the authority to (1) provide video service in its video service area (see "Video service area," below), (2) construct and operate a "video service network"6 in, along, across, or on public rights-of-way for the provision of video service, and (3) when necessary to provide that service, appropriate private property (in the manner of a telegraph company under continuing state telecommunications law (R.C.
+The bill specifies that a VSA confers on a person the authority, subject to the bill's various limitations, to (1) provide video service in its video service area (see 'Video service area," below), (2) construct and operate a "video service network"7 in, along, across, or on public rights-of-way for the provision of video service, and (3) when necessary to provide that service, appropriate private property (in the manner of a telegraph company under continuing state telecommunications law (R.C.
 4931.04)).
 A VSA or VSA renewal has a term of ten years.
 The Director of Commerce issues or renews VSAs.
 The bill states that, for the purposes of federal cable law, a VSA constitutes a franchise under that law, and the Director is the sole franchising authority under that law for VSAs in Ohio.